zoeskan/MCB185/ref/PYTHON_COOKBOOK.md

 	return values
 ```

-To make this a generator, yield the list, one number at a time
+To make this a generator, yield the list, one number at a time.
+Note that
+generators are not part of the MCB185 curriculum.

 ```python
 def read_numbers(filename):